Understanding Plant-based Nutrition Whole

 Impact of a plant-based diet on gut microbiota

-A plant-based diet that is rich in fiber supports a diverse and healthy gut microbiota.
+A plant-based diet that’s rich in fiber supports a diverse and healthy gut microbiota.
 Fiber acts as a prebiotic, providing nourishment for beneficial gut bacteria.
 This, in turn, promotes a healthy gut environment and supports the production of neurotransmitters like serotonin, which plays a crucial role in mood regulation.

 Mental health benefits of plant-based eating